pSahoo-456/Stress-Detection-Using-NLP/Readme.md

-📁 Project Structure
+## 📁 Project Structure
-Copy
-Edit

     📦 Stress-Detection-NLP
     ┣ 📄 stress.csv
     ┣ 📄 model.pkl
     ┣ 📄 tfidf.pkl
     ┣ 📄 app.py  ← Streamlit web app
     ┣ 📄 model_training.ipynb
     ┗ 📄 README.md

- 📜 License
+## 📜 License
     This project is open-source under the MIT License.

-⭐️ Show your support!
+## ⭐️ Show your support!
     If you like this project, consider giving it a ⭐ on GitHub.
 Your support motivates us to improve and expand the project!